-Taylor Murray is Creative Producer of Distributed Learning at Tyndale University and a doctoral candidate at McMaster Divinity College.
-He holds an MA in Christian History from Acadia Divinity College, Acadia University.
+Taylor Murray is an Instructor of the History of Christianity and Creative Producer of Distributed Learning at Tyndale University in Toronto.
 He is a Member at Large with the Canadian Baptist Historical Society.

 1. Gordon L. Heath, Dallas Friesen, and Taylor Murray, Baptists in Canada: Their History and Polity.
 Eugene, OR: Pickwick, 2020.
 The book is available at wipfandstock.com.

 2. “The Unknown Baptist Minister,” a pamphlet prepared by McMaster Divinity College, Hamilton, ON, n.d.

 **The views of this Blog represent those of the author, and not necessarily the CBHS.**